 “Pull yourself together, pony!
-Are you Great and Powerful, or just a frightened little filly?”
-Trixie shrank a little at the voice in her mind, then straightened up, proudly stretching her head up high.
+Are you Great and Powerful or just a frightened little filly?”
+Trixie shrank back a little at the voice in her mind, then straightened up, proudly stretching her head up high.
 No!
-She had cowered long enough, she didn't need Twilight.
+She had cowered long enough.
+She didn't need Twilight.
 She didn't need anypony!
-If they didn't notice her she would make them notice her.
+If they didn't notice her, she would make them notice her.
 She would make them love her!

 Luna's face remained hard.
 “Is that the truth, or just another one of your lies?”

 Luna's face had disappeared from the window.
-“Yes, that's it, go back to your castle you royal bitch!"
+“Yes, that's it!
+Go back to your castle you royal leech!”
 Trixie felt the warmth spread in her face and body as she let go of the big ball of frustration and jealousy in her chest.
 It felt great.
-No, better than great!
+No, it felt better than great!
 “I'm sure Twilight will be waiting there to grovel at your hooves like a good little slave, probably just yet another poor pony for your gilded harem!”

 Luna stepped through the door like something out of every little filly's worst nightmares.
 Her dark, stormy eyes pinned down Trixie who felt herself getting pulled up against the wall as if by an invisible claw around her neck.
 She struggled to fill her screaming lungs.

-"You insolent wretch!
-Do you even care about Twilight, or is it all about you?
-Did it ever occur to you that others may care about Twilight too?
-Look at you " The princess stopped in front of Trixie, their faces inches apart.
+“Insolent wretch!
+Do you even care for Twilight, or is it all for your own selfish desires?
+Did it never occur to you that others may care about Twilight too?
+Look at yourself!”
+The princess stopped in front of Trixie, their faces inches apart.
 A terrible darkness shrouded Luna's face.

 There was a bright flash of intense light.
 Trixie felt air flushing back into her lungs as the invisible claw holding her fled like darkness before the light of day.
 She fell on her haunches but quickly stood up on shaking legs.